jdittrich/userNeedResearchBook/text/allURBook.md

 ## Equipment

-With a participant ttalks about new and interesting things you want to be able to remember what was said.
+With a participant talks about new and interesting things you want to be able to remember what was said.
 Thus we record the interview – and we will need some equipment for doing that.
-Lets have a look.
+Let’s have a look what we can use.

 ![Equipment for user research: paper, pen, audio recorder](images/interviewEquipment.svg)

 ### Note taking

 During the interview and observation you will take notes.
 For taking notes you need: